Gourab2005/Suraksha/README.md

 - **Real-time Location Tagging**: Reports can be tagged with precise geolocation data.
 - **Community Alerts**: Users are notified about safety concerns in their vicinity.
 - **Data Analytics**: Admins can view reports and generate analytics to identify hotspots and recurring issues.
-- **Secure and Decentralized**: Leveraging blockchain technology to ensure data integrity and security.

 ## Tech Stack